-Béla's legal qualifications were not accepted in Australia, as was the case for most professions and only a few courses provided opportunities for part time students.
-It was essential that, under the current circumstances, he continue to work during the day.
+Béla's legal qualifications were not recognised in Australia, as was the case for most professions, and only a few courses provided opportunities for part-time students.
+It was essential that, under the current circumstances, both parents continue to work during the day.
 He decided to study accounting in the evenings.
 By 1956 the final exams were looming.